Skip to main content

 Practices will focus on proper technique and form.
 In addition to school practices, students will be expected to practice at home using their string bow (a training device) and exercise (strength/Pilates/yoga) for 10-15 minutes a day.

-The Balls Creek Archery Team will compete in several tournaments throughout the season.
+The Balls Creek Archery Team will compete in several local tournaments throughout the season with the possibility of qualifying for the state tournament in Winston Salem and the national tournament in Kentucky.

 sarah_akers@catawbaschools.net

-An owl illustration holds a sign with a quadratic formula.Our Math Team is open to students in grades 4-6 and meets weekly to strengthen math skills, explore new strategies, and have fun with problem-solving activities.
-This opportunity is open to students who enjoy math, like working in teams, and want to continue growing as mathematicians.
+An owl illustration holds a sign with a quadratic formula.Our Math Team is open to students in grades 4-6 by invitation only and meets weekly to strengthen math skills, explore new strategies, and have fun with problem-solving activities.
+Students are selected based on math score and ability to work well with others.

 In the spring, 5th and 6th grade Math Team members have the chance to represent Balls Creek in the district-wide Catawba Counts Competition, where they collaborate and compete with peers from across the county.